-Represents a special committee of the board of directors of a publicly traded company in conducting an internal investigation regarding potential Foreign Corrupt Practices Act (FCPA) violations
+Represented a special committee of the board of directors of a publicly traded company in conducting an internal investigation regarding potential Foreign Corrupt Practices Act (FCPA) violations

-Represents a family office in an SEC insider trading investigation
+Represented a family office in an SEC insider trading investigation

-Represents the co-representatives of the Estate of Donald Flynn in an action by the bankruptcy trustee for Emerald Casino, Inc., concerning Donald Flynn’s alleged breaches of fiduciary duty as a director of Emerald Casino, Inc., in connection with various alleged violations of Illinois Gaming Board Rules and Regulations
+Represented the co-representatives of the Estate of Donald Flynn in an action by the bankruptcy trustee for Emerald Casino, Inc., concerning Donald Flynn’s alleged breaches of fiduciary duty as a director of Emerald Casino, Inc., in connection with various alleged violations of Illinois Gaming Board Rules and Regulations